cdybedahl/XSExample/doc/Explain_1.md

     perl ppport.h --help

 Yes, that C header file is also a Perl script.
 Who came up with _that_ idea, I don't know.
 It's a script that'll look through your `.xs` file and suggest changes that'll make your code more compatible between Perl versions.
 Which is certainly useful, it's just not the world's most intuitive place to put a tool.
 In my opinion, at least.
+If you want to know more about it, `perldoc ppport.h` works.

 Anyway, at this point you should be able to do `perl Makefile.PL && make` and see messages from the C compiler.
 Successful ones, hopefully.
 On my machine it produces an object file `Example.bs` that's zero bytes long.
 Which makes sense, since it doesn't actually have any functions.
 So let's add one.
-Below the `MODULE` line, add this:
+Below the `MODULE` line in `Example.xs`, add this:

 ```
     void